Skip to main content

 Go to Gateway > Secrets.
 If the section is missing, verify you’re logged into a merchant account (not a wallet-only account).

-Verify you copied the complete token and included the Bearer prefix in the Authorization header.
+Verify you included the Bearer prefix in the Authorization header and that your secret key matches the one in your dashboard.
 See the Forward Proxy troubleshooting for more details.

 Your Lava wallet needs funds.
 Go to Wallet > Billing to add a payment method.